 This procedure has been created due to the dangerous nature of self-mooring operations and the number of serious incidents that have occurred in the marine sector.

-Self Mooring
+Self-Mooring

 Vessels should where possible utilise the services of licensed linesmen.
 However, it is recognised that the act of mooring or unmooring a vessel with the exclusive use of the vessel’s crew (self-mooring) – is a common occurrence in the small vessel sector.
 It is recognised that this may be a reasonably practicable operation provided that the hazards have been mitigated.

 Any vessel intending to self-moor at a Forth Ports owned berth must have a Risk Assessment and Safe System of Work (SSOW) in place.
-The Master of a vessel remains responsible for the safety of their crew during self-mooring operations
+The Master remains responsible for the safety of their crew during self-mooring operations.

 The SSOW should consider the following: